 Some part of me knew that from the age of 5, when I got my first lego set, I had the makings of an engineer.

-After progressing from Lego ™ to Meccano ™, teaching myself guitar and beating those Playstation ™ bosses, I always found myself engineering something in one way or another and when it came to making my own website after completing my design degree I quickly became frustrated that I couldn't just make one myself, so again, I endeavoured to find out how to make one which ended up landing me an apprenticeship to build email campaigns and small websites for clients and it was here I launched my career.
+After progressing from Lego ™ to Meccano ™, teaching myself guitar and beating those PlayStation ™ bosses, I always found myself engineering something in one way or another and when it came to making my own website after completing my design degree I quickly became frustrated that I couldn't just make one myself, so again, I endeavoured to find out how to make one which ended up landing me an apprenticeship to build email campaigns and small websites for clients, and it was here I launched my career in 2012.

 When I was first introduced into the world of Frontend development, I, like most people it turns out, found it initially overwhelming but using that same young determination from years ago, it has helped me on my journey to become a much better developer.

-In those early stages of my career, I thought not having certain skills or languages under my belt meant I was a bad developer but experience has taught me that learning whilst on the job can actually be the best way for me overcome these hurdles.
-Admittedly this is not for the fainthearted and it can be wildly stressful but it's also the fastest way to fail.
-Of course if you have the time to learn, read and research beforehand this is a much more practical approach but sometimes throwing yourself into the deep end can work too.
+In those early stages of my career, I thought not having certain skills or languages under my belt meant I was a bad developer, but experience has taught me that learning whilst on the job can actually be the best way for me to overcome these hurdles.
+Admittedly, this is not for the faint-hearted, and it can be wildly stressful, but it's also the fastest way to fail.
+Of course if you have the time to learn, read and research beforehand this is a much more practical approach, but sometimes throwing yourself into the deep end can work too.

 On a more personal note I classify myself as a proud introvert, I have two cats which I wildly adore and I regard myself as a professional student, always looks for new things to try and learn as the tech landscape is always changing.

 Thanks for reading.